On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

+that is obtained by spreading the initial condition to each node $\tau_m$.
+For semi-explicit DAE problems, the provisional solution should be consistent with the algebraic constraints.
+The following result states that the initialization is first-order accurate.

-\begin{theorem} Let $\bm{f}$ and $\bm{g}$ be sufficiently smooth.
-The problem \prettyref{eq:semiexplicit_dae} is assumed to have index one, i.e., the Jacobian part $\bm{J}_{\bm{g}}^{\bm{z}}$ is invertible and it is assumed to be bounded.
-Then, the provisional solution of the constrained SDC scheme satisfies
+\begin{theorem} Let $\bm{f}$ and $\bm{g}$ be at least $C^2$ functions.
+The problem \prettyref{eq:semiexplicit_dae} is assumed to have index one, i.e., the Jacobian part $\bm{J}_{\bm{g}}^{\bm{z}}$ is invertible and is assumed to be bounded.
+Then, the provisional solution of the \texttt{SDC-C} scheme satisfies

 for $m=1, \dots ,M$. \end{theorem}